Cancer care: Lung cancerSkip section navigation

 Palliative care doctors focus on ways to increase comfort and improve quality of life during lung cancer treatment.

 Other lung cancer care team members

-Nurse coordinators meet with patients and their families to provide support and help them navigate the medical system.
-The same nurse coordinator can support a patient from diagnosis through treatment and follow-up.
+Cancer coordinators meet with patients and their families to provide support and help them navigate the medical system.
+The same cancer care coordinator can support a patient from diagnosis through treatment and follow-up.